 The S&P 500 tracks the fortunes of the largest 500 US stocks and includes names ranging from Apple Inc to Under Armour Inc. The index was originally designed by the agency Standard & Poor’s to track the performance of the biggest stocks listed in the US.
-As a result, it is a reliable indicator of the state of the stock markets in general.
+As a result, it is a reliable indicator of the state of the stock markets in general which is why many investors choose to invest in the S&P 500.

 Building on that idea, household name investment firms have set up instruments that track the performance of the S&P 500.
 Those ETFs (Exchange Traded Funds) can be bought by retail investors and offer a cost-effective and user-friendly way to invest in the most important stock index in the world.
 Read on as we investigate what the S&P 500 Index is and how to invest in it.